m0wmt/SPI-LCD-TFT-Test/README.md

 Currently in development/testing

-Test using LCD TFT SPI screen and ESP32
+Test of TFT_eSPI library using an LCD TFT SPI screen (480*320) and ESP32.

+Drawings / animations are for development of the iBoost Monitor.
 ## Wiring

 ![Wiring](./images/)